williamw520/toposort/README.md

     }
 ```

-6. Otherwise, process the sorted result for non-cyclical graph.
+6. Otherwise, process the sorted result for a non-cyclical graph.
 ```zig
     const sorted_sets: ArrayList(ArrayList(T)) = result.get_sorted_sets();
     for (sorted_sets.items) |subset| { // the node sets are in topological order